James-Njeru/RabbitMQConsumer/README.md

 # RabbitMQConsumer
-A project to consume message from RabbitMQ Queues
+A project to consume message from RabbitMQ Queues.
+The message consumed is then saved to MySQL db.